Mystique (character): House of M

-In the House of M, Mystique is an agent of S.H.I.E.L.D. and a member of its elite unit, the Red Guard, alongside Jessica Drew, Toad, and her children Rogue and Nightcrawler.
+In the House of M, Mystique is an agent of S.H.I.E.L.D. and a member of its elite unit, the Red Guard, alongside Jessica Drew,Toad, and her children Rogue and Nightcrawler.
 She's also involved in an affair with Wolverine, the Red Guard's leader.
 When this unit, in pursuit of their former leader, attacks the heroes 'awakened' by Layla Miller, the entire squad is restored.
 With all of reality against them, any personal history is set aside, and Mystique fights alongside the rest of the 'awakened' without incident.

 Infinity Wars

-During the Infinity Wars storyline where the universe was folded in half, Mystique was fused with Lady Deathstrike creating Deathstrique.
-She was hired by Dragon King (fusion between Shadow King and Dragoness) to assassinate Diamond Patch (fusion between Wolverine and Emma Frost), but was instead slashed and thrown from the roof by Diamond Patch.

-She was then hired by Red Dormmamu (fusion of Red Skull and Dormammu) to masquerade as Madame Hel (fusion between Madame Masque and Hela) and start a conflict between Soldier Supreme (fusion between Captain America and Doctor Strange) and Iron Hammer (fusion between Thor and Iron Man).
+Deathstrique, a fusion of Mystique and Lady Deathstrike created by the Infinity Gems, appears in the Infinity Wars storyline.

 Marvel Mangaverse

 In X-Men Mangaverse, Mystique teams up with Nightcrawler and other Brotherhood members.
 Storm later kills her with a lightning bolt.

 Marvel Zombies

 Mystique appears as a zombie twice in the Marvel Zombies universe.
 She is first shown disguised as Scarlet Witch to get close to and bite Quicksilver, thus becoming directly responsible for the fast spread of the zombie virus throughout the world.
 She is also shown fighting alongside zombie versions of Avalanche, Blob, and Pyro taking a direct blast from Cyclops right to the face.